Skip to Content

 Revenue

 Local organizations generally operate on small budgets.
-Half generate less than $250,000 a year in revenue and half of those earn less than $100,000 a year.
-Median revenue was $245,000 per outlet in 2021, about the same as the year before.
+Nearly half generate less than $250,000 a year in revenue and more than half of those earn less than $100,000 a year.
+Median revenue was $271,000 per outlet compared to $245,000 in 2021.

 Staffing

-More Nonprofit News Fact Sheets
+More nonprofit news Fact Sheets

-2022 INN Index Fact Sheet: State and Regional News
+2023 INN Index Fact Sheet: State and Regional News

 State and regional news lead the field in developing a revenue mix that balances multiple funding sources.

-2022 INN Index Fact Sheet: National and Global News
+2023 INN Index Fact Sheet: National and Global News

 National and global organizations make up the most established and prominent group in nonprofit news.